 Best Pike Spinning Reel

-The Shimano Stradic FL is a premium spinning reel that delivers exceptional performance.
+The Shimano Stradic FM is a premium spinning reel that delivers exceptional performance.
 Its Silent Drive, Micromodule Gear II, and Long Stroke Spool offer smooth reeling, powerful casting, and increased durability.

 Pros